sudo, sudoedit

 As usual, this document is a tersified version of the man page, different systems have different versions, check man sudo for exact operations

-Frequently used by admins to perform an administrative function and
+Frequently used by admins to perform an administrative function.

 Redirections are started before user ID is changed.